Pixels or Positions? Benchmarking Modalities in Group Activity Recognition: Introduction

 \section{Introduction}

 Group Activity Recognition (GAR) aims to identify collective behaviors that arise from multiple interacting agents rather than isolated individual actions.
-This task is central to analytics, automation, and decision support, where understanding both \emph{who} acts as well as \emph{how} agents coordinate over space and time is important.
+In team sports, this task is central to tactical analysis, automated coaching, and real-time decision support, where understanding both \emph{who} acts and \emph{how} players coordinate over space and time is essential.
 Effective GAR requires modeling individual dynamics together with their spatio-temporal relations at the scene level.

-Most contemporary GAR models operate directly on RGB video, which offers appearance, context, and rich semantics.
+Most contemporary GAR models operate exclusively on RGB video, which offers appearance, context, and rich semantics.
 This choice also introduces practical and methodological limitations such as high computational cost, sensitivity to occlusions and editorial cuts, and a tendency to over-rely on appearance cues instead of explicitly modeling interactions.
-Structured representations based on agent positions and trajectories promise an alternative view that is compact, agent-centric, and efficient to process.
-Critically, because positions abstract away appearance, they can be \emph{more robust to visual distribution shift} (\eg, cameras, lighting, weather), offering a path toward better generalization across changing conditions.
+Structured representations based on agent positions and trajectories promise an alternative representation that is compact, agent-centric, and efficient to process.
+Because positions abstract away appearance, they may also generalize better across varying visual conditions.
 Progress, however, has been hampered by the absence of a standardized benchmark that aligns videos and agent positions per group activity, making apples-to-apples comparisons difficult.
-Furthermore, principled guidance is lacking for tracking-based GAR on how to connect agents in a graph and how to aggregate over time.
+Furthermore, it remains unclear which edge connectivity and temporal pooling strategy are most appropriate for tracking based GAR.